 - If you experience colostrum leakage, wear absorbent pads in your bra replace them regularly to avoid infection or skin irritation.

 Proper hygiene is important at any point in a woman’s life, especially during pregnancy.
 Practicing good hygiene does not only keep you feeling fresh and comfortable.
 It also protects you and your baby against infections and diseases.
 Just as you pay attention to your diet and overall physical health, you must also focus on maintaining the cleanliness of your body.
 Having poor hygiene can expose you and your little one to numerous bacteria and microbes since your immune system is lowered slightly during pregnancy.
 Aside from routine cleaning like bathing, showering, changing clothes, and dental care, good hygiene practices also include dental care, skin and hair care, and breast care.
-Keep in mind these hygiene tips and advice have a healthy pregnancy.
+Keep in mind these hygiene tips and advice to have a healthy pregnancy and don't forget to also take care of your diet.